 CyberTower featured short online seminars taught by many of Cornell's top faculty members.
 Initial offerings focused on subjects from archaeology, engineering, history, and literature to nutrition, paleontology, architecture, and wine appreciation.
-The online series also included interviews hosted by Glenn Altschuler, dean of the School of Continuing Education and Summer Sessions.
+The online series also included interviews hosted by Glenn Altschuler, former dean of the School of Continuing Education and Summer Sessions.
 CyberTower merged with CornellCast in 2010.

 Catherine Penner '68 took the helm as CAU director from 2007–2019, followed by Lora Gruber-Hine, from 2019–present.